 Our holdings cover parts of Africa, Asia and the Caribbean, and the majority are topographic series, at scales between 1:50 000 and 1:250 000.
 In many cases we will have several editions of the sheets, so changes to infrastructure, land cover, urbanisation etc. can be followed over the years.
 Thematic series and individual maps may also be held, including geology, land use and soils.

-If you want to see these maps please speak to the Map Librarian – many are not on the Enterprise system, or have only a basic record.
+If you want to see these maps please contact Charlie Carpenter – many are not on the Enterprise system, or have only a basic record.
+The maps may only be viewed in the Library.

 Example: